Lois K. Alexander Lane: Career

 The museum relocated to Washington, D.C., in 1994 to a historic row house at 2007 Vermont Avenue NW.
 The collection comprises about two thousand garments designed, fabricated or worn by African-Americans to tell the story of women and men of the African diaspora.
 The collection includes garments created by enslaved women; a dress sewn by Rosa Parks shortly before her famous arrest in Montgomery, Alabama; the original costumes designed by Geoffrey Holder for the 1975 Broadway musical The Wiz; and gowns by Ann Lowe, a pioneering African-American designer.

 Alexander-Lane designed an extended line of garments, mostly for wealthy sponsors, such as the Rockefeller, Roosevelt, and du Pont families.
 She was part of the board, and at one time president, of the National Association of Fashion and Accessory Designers.
 She was part of The National Council of Negro Women, being a charter member.

 In 1993, Alexander-Lane received the NAACP's Crusader's Award.
 She became a show producer for Harlem Week, an exhibition of Harlem fashion, in 1979.
 In 1992, due to her poverty efforts in New York, Alexander-Lane was given the Josephine Shaw Lowell Award.

+Alexander-Lane appeared in a 1980 episode of the game show To Tell the Truth as one of three women claiming to be Rosa Parks.